-Former Charlie’s Angel Star Jaclyn Smith Is ‘Thrilled’ to Be a Grandma: ‘I Don’t Want to Be Away From Her’
+Former Charlie's Angel Star Jaclyn Smith Is 'Thrilled' to Be a Grandma: 'I Don't Want to Be Away From Her'

 Spencer Margaret’s pregnancy was not only a personal joy for Smith, but also led to a new professional endeavor for the family.
 As part of Smith’s ongoing partnership with Kmart, the actress and her daughter have launched a new layette set called Spencer.

-“I was doing a meeting on my apparel line and I said, ‘I’d love to design baby clothes,’ ” says Smith, who recently starred opposite John Travolta in The People vs. O.J.
-Simpson: American Crime Story and Katherine Heigl in Unforgettable.
+“I was doing a meeting on my apparel line and I said, ‘I’d love to design baby clothes,’ ” says Smith.
 “And they listened and they said, ‘Boy, that’s the best idea I’ve heard.’ ”

 RELATED VIDEO: Jaclyn Smith Gives a Tour of Her Los Angeles Home